 Replacing Wordpress with Octopress

-About a month ago I embarked once again on an adventure of replacing my WordPress blogging platform with something more Ruby friendly.
-I say once again because the last time I have tried, after 30 minutes or so of more or less futile search, I simply gave up.
-This time the urge was stronger and I was even luckier.
-But first, let me explain a bit my motivation for change.
+About a month ago, I embarked on an adventure to replace my WordPress blogging platform with a more Ruby-friendly alternative.
+I say ‘once again’ because the last time I attempted this, after about 30 minutes of somewhat futile searching, I simply gave up.
+This time, the urge was stronger, and I was lucky to have better results.
+But before diving into the details of my quest, let me explain my motivation for making this change.

 Octopress rules!